Snickerdoodle Truffles featured image

-Snickerdoodles Truffles taste just like the classic sweet cinnamon sugar cookie but made without baking.
-Golden Oreos and cream cheese covered in white chocolate, these cookie balls are the best homemade candy confections for holidays and Christmas.
+Snickerdoodles Truffles taste just like the classic sweet cinnamon sugar cookie and are the best homemade candy confections for holidays and Christmas.

 Jump to Recipe